 What is Harassment in Texas?

-The criminal offense of harassment is a misdemeanor that focuses on communications made to annoy, alarm, or abuse another.
+Harassment is a misdemeanor offense in Texas that stems from communications made to annoy, alarm, or abuse another.
 It is closely related the offense of stalking, which is a felony offense.

 Harassment charges are often filed after a relationship – personal or professional – goes awry and an individual is accused of calling, texting, or emailing another incessantly.
-What may first seem like a nuisance can turn into a criminal charge if the individual accused of harassment was making contact with the intent to harass, annoy, alarm, abuse, torment, or embarrass the other person.
+What may first seem like a nuisance can turn into a criminal charge if the individual is making contact with the intent to harass, annoy, alarm, abuse, torment, or embarrass the other person.

 Examples of Harassment